 Can it get much sweeter than that?

-- You have the most control over your tenants.
+- Offers the most control over your tenants.

-- You can get a private, separate house just for you and your family.
+- Creates a private, separate house just for you and your family.

-- You can live in an extremely desirable area of the city.
+- Gives you the opportunity to live in a desirable area of the city.

 - You might not be able to cover 100% of your housing costs.